opensearch-project/documentation-website/_search-plugins/search-relevance/reranking-search-results.md

 The processing order is as follows:

 - Normalization processor: This processor normalizes the document scores based on the configured normalization method.
 For more information, see [Normalization processor]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/normalization-processor/).
-- Rerank processor: Following the normalization, the rerank processor further adjusts the document scores.
+- Rerank processor: Following normalization, the rerank processor further adjusts the document scores.
 This adjustment can significantly impact the final ordering of search results.

 This processing order has the following implications: